FBK-OpenIoT/mPickle/src/examples/README.md

 ```sh
 $MPYTHON -X heapsize=8/16M lenet5_train_model.py
 ```

+### IoT Datastream
+This example ([Link](/src/examples/iot-datastream/)) demonstrates how to use `mpickle` for data transmission in IoT applications.

+The example includes:
+- **MicroPython Client (`client_micropython.py`)**: it simulates an IoT device (runs on MicroPython) that collects sensor data (temperature, humidity, battery) and sends it to a server using both `mpickle` and JSON formats.
+- **CPython Client (`client_cpython.py`)**: it simulates an IoT device (runs on CPython) that collects sensor data (temperature, humidity, battery) and sends it to a server using both native `pickle` and JSON formats.
+- **CPython Flask Server (`server_cpython.py`)**: it acts a data sink by receiving and processing sensor data, providing endpoints for both `pickle` and JSON formats, and offers statistics.

+This example is particularly useful for developers and practitioners working on IoT applications where data interoperability usually plays a critical role.

 ## Prerequisites
 To run these examples, you must first properly build MicroPython, including the `mpickle` library.
 If you plan to run the NumPy NDArray example or the NumPY LeNet5 example, you will also need to include the `ulab` library.
 To add `mpickle` to your build, follow [this guide](/README.md#setup).